-In light of the security breach that occurred recently, SBI recalled about 6 lakhs of debit cards that the bank has provided.
+In light of the security breach that occurred recently, SBI recalled about six lakhs of debit cards that the bank has provided.
 The bank blocked some of the cards issued to prevent its customers from the potential risk of financial fraud.
-The bank has asked officially all its customers to change their ATM pin number as an immediate precautionary measure.
+The bank has asked all its customers officially to change their ATM PIN as an immediate precautionary measure.

-The bank also advice to use only the SBI ATMs for transactions and not use other private bank ATMs as there are more chances of financial data breach.
-As per SBI, 7% customers only changed their ATM pins.
-Change the ATM PIN numbers immediately and avoid the risk of financial data breach and theft.
+The bank also advised to use only the SBI ATMs for transactions and not use other private bank ATMs as there are more chances of the financial data breach.
+As per SBI, 7% of customers only changed their ATM pins.
+Change the ATM PINs immediately and avoid the risk of economic data breach and theft.

 Here are the ways to change your SBI ATM pins.

-So we provide you complete steps to change SBI ATM pin number online internet banking.
+So we provide you with complete steps to change SBI ATM PIN online internet banking.
 Follow the steps carefully.

 * First you need to activate SBI internet banking from your branch to do this.

 * Open SBI online banking portal here.

 * Enter your login details – username and password

 * Now select ATM Card Services from left side menus

 * Select ATM Pin Generation option